SuperOfficeDocs/superoffice-docs/user-guide/en/project/project-members/add.md

 3. Right-click the contacts and select **Add to sale** or **Add to project** on the menu which appears.

-4. In the **Sale** or **Project** field, specify to which sale/project the contacts will be added.
+4. In the **Sale** or **Project** field, specify sale/project the contacts will be added to.
 Do this either by clicking the arrow and selecting the required sale/project in the displayed list box, or by typing in the whole or the beginning of the sale/project name.

 5. In the **Sales role** or **Function** field, specify the sales role/function each person has in the sale/project.
 Click the arrow to display a list of predefined alternatives to choose from.
 These are defined in SuperOffice Settings and maintenance.